seanreed1111/sql-recipes/recipes.md

 +------+----------+------+-------------------+-------+-------+
 Note that when you write a query with a USING clause, SELECT * returns only one instance of each join column (a_id).
 Any of ON, USING, or WHERE can include comparisons, so how do you know which join conditions to put in each clause?
-As a rule of thumb, it’s conventional to use ON or USING to specify how to join the tables, and the WHERE clause to restrict which of the joined rows to select.
-For example, to join tables based on the a_id column, but select only rows for paintings obtained in Kentucky, use an ON (or USING) clause to match the rows in the two tables, and a WHERE clause to test the state column: mysql> SELECT * FROM artist INNER JOIN painting
+As a rule of thumb, it’s conventional to use ON or USING to specify how to join the tables, and the WHERE clause to restrict which of the joined rows to SELECT.
+For example, to join tables based on the a_id column, but SELECT only rows for paintings obtained in Kentucky, use an ON (or USING) clause to match the rows in the two tables, and a WHERE clause to test the state column: mysql> SELECT * FROM artist INNER JOIN painting
 -> ON artist.a_id = painting.a_id
 -> WHERE painting.state = 'KY';